Caesarea (Cappadocia): Diocese of Caesarea

 The diocese of Caesarea was the first of the churches of Asia Minor before the council of Chalcedon (451) and was considered an apostolic see.
 It possessed wide influence and authority over the diocese of Pontus and Armenia, and tradition held that Gregory the Illuminator had started from here his mission to Armenia.

 The city's bishop Eusebius, predecessor to Basil, likely presided over the Synod of Gangra.
 Another bishop, Thalassius, attended the Second Council of Ephesus in 449 CE and was suspended from the Council of Chalcedon in 451 CE.

 A Notitia Episcopatuum composed during the reign of Byzantine Emperor Heraclius in about 640 lists 5 suffragan dioceses of the metropolitan see of Caesarea.
 A 10th-century list gives it 15 suffragans.
 In all the Notitiae Caesarea is given the second place among the metropolitan sees of the patriarchate of Constantinople, preceded only by Constantinople itself, and its archbishops were given the title of protothronos, meaning "of the first see" (after that of Constantinople).
 More than 50 first-millennium archbishops of the see are known by name, and the see itself continued to be a residential see of the Eastern Orthodox Church until 1923, when by order of the Treaty of Lausanne all members of that Church (Greeks) were deported from what is now Turkey.
+In 1327 Caesarea temporarily received the metropolitanates of Sebasteia, Iconium, Mocissus, and permanently received Euchaita, all of which had declined due to the Anatolian Beyliks.
+In 1365, Caesarea also temporarily received the metropolitanate of Tyana and in 1370, permanently received Nazianzus.
 Caesarea was also the seat of an Armenian diocese.

 No longer a residential bishopric, Caesarea in Cappadocia is today listed by the Catholic Church as a titular see of the Armenian Catholic Church and the Melkite Catholic Church.
 It was a titular see of the Roman Church under various names as well, including Caesarea Ponti.